marcdomain/Fast-Food-Fast/README.md

 ```
 npm install
 ```
+4. Run "npm start" to start the app

-4. Use postman to test all endpoints
+5. Use Postman to test all endpoints

-5. Run "npm test" to test all endpoints
+6. Run "npm test" to test all endpoints

 ## Technologies